 In 2016, TuneCore was acquired by a competitor, the France-based digital distribution company for independent artists, Believe Digital.
 They know tout themselves as the world’s leading digital distributor of independent music.

-They’ve distinguished themselves from competitors like CD Baby by not taking any commission from your royalties (you keep 100% that you earn), but they charge annual fees.
-Additionally, they have a unique feature called Direct Advance where TuneCore advances you money for future releases if you are qualified based on revenue from past releases.
+They’ve distinguished themselves from competitors like CD Baby by not taking any commission from your royalties (you keep 100% that you earn).
+Additionally, they have a money advance program called Direct Advance where TuneCore advances you money for future releases if you are qualified based on revenue from past releases.
+This is only relevant for more established artists with a proven track record

 You can find more on their fees here.